skysmithio/RickAndMortyiOSApp/README.md

 - Written in Swift
 - Unit Tested
--Follow series on Youtube because iOSAcademy is awesome!
+- Follow series on Youtube because iOSAcademy is awesome!
+- Last left off at 56:55